-When you bring your troops and crews to Camp Conestoga you expect a great program delivered by the standards of the Boy Scouts of America.
+When you bring your units to Camp Conestoga you expect a great program delivered by the standards of the Boy Scouts of America.
 You want a knowledgeable staff that not only will teach the BSA standards but practice the 12 points of the Scout Law in their daily lives.
-Our staff will strive to teach as many outdoor skills as they can through the merit badges we offer so the youth can use them along their Scouting Trail.
+Our staff will strive to teach as many outdoor skills as they can through the merit badges, we offer so the youth can use them along their Scouting Trail.
 I truly believe "what we learn today, we teach tomorrow".

 We are no exception to the "what we learn today, we teach tomorrow".
 I strive to take the input that your Units give us at the end of your week to better the camp each year.
-So, with the input you have provided, we have added some changes and added a new area to camp for 2019!
-I hope you notice the changes and continue to provide good feedback as we keep growing the camp year to year!
+So, with the input you have provided, we have added some changes and added a 2 new areas to camp for 2021!
+I hope you notice the changes and continue to provide great feedback as we keep growing the camp year to year!

 Since I first got involved with the Boy Scouts of America as an adult, I have been pulled into the wonder and adventure it has been offering for decades.
 I have taken as many classes as I can to ensure I can teach the values of scouting to those young people we lead today.
-I am excited to lead our great staff on this summer's journey to help your youth groups make great and long-lasting memories.
+I am excited to lead our great staff on this summer's journey to help your youth make great and long-lasting memories.

 Since 1949 Camp Conestoga has been allowing our staffs to help create those memories.
-Unit and Crew leaders have been bringing their units and crews to create memories and those memories help the youth and leaders keep the Units and Crews growing.
+Unit leaders have been bringing their units to create memories and those memories help the youth and leaders keep the Units growing and coming back each year.